nidhish-nayak/linkx/README.md

 ## Installation 💻

+To make the whole application run locally on your computer, you have to run both `client` and `api` separately in the terminal simultaneously.

+### Project setup:

-Follow the steps below to run the project locally:
+Follow the steps below to setup the project locally:

 1. Clone the repository: